top of page

 The Future of Real Estate

-As we enter the Civic holiday weekend in August, I feel like no one needs a break more than real estate investors, (except maybe nurses and doctors, lol!).
+As we enter the Civic holiday weekend in August, I feel like no one needs a break more than real estate investors (except maybe nurses and doctors, lol!).
 We are entering a period of uncertainty within the real estate climate in Canada, and it’s about time we took some time to enjoy the summer festivals and celebrations.

-Here in Port Colborne, Canal days is in full swing, and we spent the morning on a tall ship called the Empire Sandy, cruising through the Canal out into Lake Erie.
-It was great to get out on the lake in style with our son, have a few cold drinks and enjoy the weather.
-Bouncy castles followed, funnel cakes and all the fun festival food.
+Here in Port Colborne, Canal Days is in full swing, and we spent the morning on a tall ship called the Empire Sandy, cruising through the Canal out into Lake Erie.
+It was great to get out on the lake in style with our son, have a few cold drinks, and enjoy the weather.
+Bouncy castles followed, funnel cakes, and all the fun festival food.

 Just like everyone else, real estate needed a pause.
 We were on an unsustainable trajectory here in southern Ontario.
-We were seeing double digit price appreciation YOY for several years in a row.
+We were seeing double-digit price appreciation YoY for several years in a row.
 Had that trend continued, the housing crisis would have been much, much worse.
 We all want future generations to be able to afford basic housing.

 Does this mean that investment real estate is a dead industry?
 Absolutely not!

-What’s more concerning is when your variable rate mortgages and HELOC payments have begun to get larger and larger, potentially putting you in a negative cash flow environment.
-For context, let’s look at some YOY numbers over the last 10 years.
+What’s more concerning is when your variable-rate mortgages and HELOC payments have begun to get larger and larger, potentially putting you in a negative cash flow environment.
+For context, let’s look at some YoY numbers over the last 10 years.

 Has real estate been a good investment over the last 10 years?
 I would think so.
-Yes, there has been a drop over the last 6 months, however the YOY numbers are great and the 5 year numbers are even better.
+Yes, there has been a drop over the last 6 months; however, the YoY numbers are great, and the 5-year numbers are even better.
 However, past performance doesn’t equal future results.
 Will we continue to see appreciation like this?

 So what can we do to get us through the tough times like this?